 What Is Needed to Make an Intervention Successful?

-This is why certain things need to be strictly observed during the actual intervention, as deliberate actions need to lead to exact results, with very little room for error.
-There are instances where a failed intervention only served to push the person needing help deeper into the problematic situation, and this is why every effort must be put into making it right.
+This is why certain things must be strictly observed during the actual intervention, as deliberate actions must lead to exact results with little room for error.
+There are instances where a failed intervention only serves to push the person needing help deeper into the problematic situation, which is why every effort must be put into making it right.

-There is a need to plan everything properly, and as close to perfection as possible.
-Do not engage in a brief planning session and just hope that everything turns out right.
+There is a need to plan everything properly and as close to perfection as possible.
+Do not engage in a brief planning session; just hope everything turns out right.
 Ensure that all the bases are covered, that contingencies are in place, and that everything is done well ahead of a target date for the intervention.

 The plan needs to cover everything from participants, dates, location, and where the treatment could be done.
-If all of this seems rather overwhelming, there are professionals who could be called on to plan, guide and help in the actual execution of the intervention.
+If all of this seems rather overwhelming, some professionals could be called on to plan, guide and help in the actual execution of the intervention.

-It goes without saying that if the intervention is for a person with a substance or alcohol abuse issue, it would be best to find the time where they are closest to being sober as possible.
-They need to understand what is happening, and why it is happening, or it will all feel like entrapment and betrayal.
+It goes without saying that if the intervention is for a person with a substance or alcohol abuse issue, it would be best to find the time when they are closest to being sober as possible.
+They need to understand what is happening and why it is happening, or it will all feel like entrapment and betrayal.

 Proper Communication and Coordination

-Participants need to know that the person needing help could feel like the intervention is a trap, and as such, they will react to it accordingly.
+Participants need to know that the person needing help could feel like the intervention is a trap, and they will react to it accordingly.
 People who feel trapped tend to pick up on even the slightest physical cues of people around them.
 This is why all participants in the intervention need to communicate thoroughly and well ahead of the intervention.
-This will allow everyone to know what they need to say and when they need to say it.
+This will let everyone know what they need to say and when to.

-Proper coordination must also be observed during the event, as everyone speaking at the same time will only create chaos, which could rattle the person needing the intervention even more.
+Proper coordination must also be observed during the event, as everyone speaking simultaneously will only create chaos, which could rattle the person needing the intervention even more.
 Everyone participating needs to know when to speak and what to say so that everything done is deliberate and coordinated.